developedbysibi/dice-simulator-python-v1.0/README.md

-﻿# dice-simulator-python v1.0
+﻿# dice-simulator-python-v1.0
-# developer : ZeroCoder000
+# Developed by Sibi saravanan

 1. Run the "dice.py"